Balochistan bleeds: Shocking massacre leaves over 60 dead in a wave of terror

 Balochistan, Pakistan’s largest but least populated province, has been the epicenter of a decades-long insurgency, driven by ethnic Baloch separatists who accuse the central government of neglect and exploitation.
 Rich in natural resources but plagued by poverty, the province has seen repeated cycles of violence, with militants targeting security forces, infrastructure, and ethnic minorities perceived as aligned with the Pakistani state.

 The BLA, which has claimed responsibility for similar attacks in the past, has been designated a terrorist organization by multiple countries, including the United Kingdom and the United States.
-The group’s latest assault appears to be part of a broader strategy to disrupt the Pakistani state’s control over Balochistan, particularly in areas of strategic importance such as highways and infrastructure projects linked to the China-Pakistan Economic Corridor (CPEC).
+The group’s latest assault appears to be part of a broader strategy to disrupt the Pakistani state’s control over Balochistan, particularly in areas of strategic importance such as highways and infrastructure projects linked to the -Pakistan Economic Corridor (CPEC).

 A new phase in the insurgency?